MilovanTomasevic/Interactive-Python-Dashboards-with-Plotly-and-Dash/README.md

 # Interactive-Python-Dashboards-with-Plotly-and-Dash

-Learn how to write readable, understandable and therefore maintainable code - step by step, in an example-driven way
+Learn how to create interactive plots and intelligent dashboards with Plotly, Python, and the Dash library!

 ### Certifications